 Both sites provide information on which parishes (for which dates) are included in each data set.
 Usually on FMP this info can be viewed by clicking on a link in the data set.
 This takes you to a long table detailing all the parishes and all the dates covered.
 On Ancestry it’s a little less obvious.
 Sometimes I’ve had to browse a list of images, checking the years and flicking to the end in order to get a stop date.
 This means it’s easier to assume that you’ve checked all dates and all parishes whereas in reality the data set actually doesn’t include a parish – probably because that parishes data has been lost or damaged.

 Be warned though, Ancestry’s hints features are dangerous.
 Less diligent users will accept all hints without properly investigating them.
-Sometimes there are literally hundreds of trees that are all incorrect – because they’ve all copied each other and that one hint error has been multiplied across users.
+Sometimes there are literally hundreds of trees that are all incorrect – because they’ve all copied each other and that one hint error has been multiplied across tens of users.

-The happy-go-lucky acceptance of hints is a real shame as the ability to share trees, sources and information with others is absolutely invaluable.
+The happy-go-lucky acceptance of hints is a real shame as the ability to share trees, sources and information is absolutely invaluable.
 Combined with an Ancestry DNA test, it’s a powerhouse….which brings me nicely to our next section…

-Ancestry vs Find My Past: Which does DNA testing?
+Ancestry vs Find My Past: DNA

 I’m lucky, I subscribe to both Ancestry and Find My Past.
 Here’s a few of the odd things I’ve found myself doing, utilising both sites functionality…